Investing Made Fun: How You Can Grow Your Wealth With SNACK’s Lifestyle Features

 How SNACK by Income Can Help You Get Started

-SNACK by Income
+Snack by Income

 SNACK by Income is a lifestyle app that allows you to buy micro-insurance and micro-investment policies without having to compromise on your lifestyle activities.
 With SNACK, you are able to buy insurance coverage (personal accident, critical illness and term life) from as little as 30 cents and invest from as little as $1.